-WACC for the S&P 500 rose QoQ again, with 1Q24 representing the eighth QoQ increase in the past nine quarters.
-With uncertainty regarding when the Fed may lower rates, as economic indicators remain mixed, WACC may remain high for quite some time.
-The high cost of capital rightfully undermines the ability of many weaker companies to fund poor businesses through cheap capital.
+WACC for the S&P 500 rose QoQ again in 2Q24, the eleventh QoQ increase in the past twelve quarters.
+With expectations for rate cuts in the coming months, WACC could see some easing, but we except it to remain high for the foreseeable future.
+The high cost of capital undermines the ability of many weaker companies to fund poor business models with cheap capital.

-See Figure 1 in the full version of our report for the chart of ROIC and WACC for the S&P 500 from December 2004 through 5/16/24.
+See Figure 1 in the full version of our report for the chart of ROIC and WACC for the S&P 500 from December 2004 through 8/15/24.